Alluxio/alluxio/docs/en/ufs/Swift.md

 This guide describes how to configure Alluxio with an under storage system supporting the [Swift API](http://docs.openstack.org/developer/swift/).

+Swift is a highly available, distributed, eventually consistent object/blob store.
+Organizations can use Swift to store lots of data efficiently, safely, and cheaply.

 ## Basic Setup

 A Swift bucket can be mounted to the Alluxio either at the root of the namespace, or at a nested directory.